A practical guide for those hesitant about returning to the sacraments.

 Step 3: Go into the confessional or Reconciliation room and start your confession

 If you haven’t been to confession in many years, you might not know that many parishes no longer use the old-style confessional booths, or may offer them as an option along with one or more Reconciliation rooms.
 In a room, you still have the option of confessing anonymously behind a movable screen, but you will usually sit in a chair rather than kneel.
-You may also choose to confess face-to-face; this is a good option for those who know the priest well and confess regularly to him, because the spiritual advice is more personal.
+You may also choose to confess face-to-face.
 Penitents line up outside the closed door to a Reconciliation room just as they do outside a confessional booth, entering when the person ahead of them leaves.

 Wherever confession takes place, the priest typically will start first, saying, “In the name of the Father, and of the Son, and of the Holy Spirit.
 Amen.”
 Then it will be your turn to talk.
 Since it is your first time in a while, it is best to let the priest know that, and say something like, “Father, this is my first confession in x amount of years.
 These are my sins.”